A Day Without a Mexican: Critical response

 The film received negative reviews from critics.

-Ella Taylor of the LA Weekly describes it as, "A terrific premise is mangled to a pulp, then beaten to death in this forced mockumentary."
+Ella Taylor of the LA Weekly said of the film, "A terrific premise is mangled to a pulp, then beaten to death in this forced mockumentary."
 E! was less kind, stating, "This Day not only lacks Mexicans but also good acting, sharp storytelling, and humor."
 At the Cartagena Film Festival, the film earned a nomination for Best Film and won Best Screenplay.
 It also earned a special jury award at the Gramado Film Festival and Best Editing at the Guadalajara Film Festival.